Azure/AKS-Construction/CONTRIBUTING.md

 Where there have been significant changes and we want the full gamut of CI testing to be run on real Azure Infrastructure - then the Develop branch is used.
 It gives us the nice warm fuzzy feeling before merging into Main.
-We anticipate the use of the Develop branch is temporary.
+We anticipate the use of the Develop branch is primarily just for use with Forks.

 ```text
 ┌─────────────────┐         ┌─────────────┐       ┌────────────┐